Dana Jean Phoenix: Career

 Phoenix placed second on Perez Hilton's 'Can You Sing' cover competition with her cover of Nicki Minaj's "Starships".
 Her original music has been featured on CBC Radio's Big City, Small World, as well as on Nickelodeon, MTV, and Bravo.

 In 2013, Phoenix performed in The Musical of Musicals (The Musical!) at the Panasonic Theatre in Toronto, to mixed reviews.

 In 2014, her album Drrty Shooz made the top 10 on !earshot's National Electronic Chart (College Radio).
 Her song "Summer Breakup" was featured on the original motion picture soundtrack for The Walking Deceased.
 That year, she performed in the play "No Chance in Hell" at the Toronto Fringe Festival.

-In 2015, she provided vocals on God Made Me Funky's album Funky Fly ‘N Free, and she performed in the musical The Wedding Singer at Stage West in Calgary, for which she received a Calgary theatre critics award nomination for 'Best Supporting Actress in a Musical'.
+In 2015, she provided vocals on God Made Me Funky's album Funky Fly 'N Free, and she performed in the musical The Wedding Singer at Stage West in Calgary, for which she received a Calgary theatre critics award nomination for 'Best Supporting Actress in a Musical'.

 In 2016, Phoenix's sophomore album, Le Mirage, charted on !earshot's National Chart (College Radio).
 Her collaboration with Dutch synthwave artist Timecop1983, "Dreams", appears in the Netflix original films Coin Heist and You Get Me.

 In 2018, Phoenix toured Europe with her album Synth City, playing shows in Vienna, Poland, London, and Stockholm.

 In 2020, Phoenix released the album Megawave as a collaboration with Vienna-based band Powernerd.

+In 2023, Phoenix co-wrote, with Morgan Joy, the intro theme song for the children's animated TV show Tiny and Tall.